1nfocalypse/ROXy/README.md

 ### Asymmetric
 Additionally, Canetti and his coauthors offer multiple asymmetric schemes in their paper, although sufficiently more complex than the basic symmetric scheme.
 All described schemes are reliant on the construction of a set of finite length bitstrings he dubs Translucent sets, which postulate an encryption function $F$, a hardcore predicate function $B$, and a trapdoor permutation $D$ for inversion.
-The construction employed by ROXy is the second defined as follows:
+The construction employed by ROXy is the second, defined as follows:

 - Let $t : s + k$.